hihimamuLab/nvim/README.md

 `:CHADdeps`

+**If I then exit neovim and reopen it, the error message is output again.
+It will ask you to run :COQdeps, which you should do.**

+`:COQdeps`

 This will install all the required plugins⚡️.

 **✨🎉That's it!
 You can now use the settings and plugins provided by the examples in this repository to customize your Neovim experience.**